General Social Survey - Canadians' Safety (GSS)

 - Society and community

 Data sources and methodology

-The questionnaire was designed based on research and extensive consultations with key justice partners and data users.
-Qualitative testing on new content, conducted by Statistics Canada's Questionnaire Design Resource Center (QDRC), was carried out with respondents in five cities, representing four provinces.
+The questionnaire was designed based on research and extensive consultations with data users.
+Qualitative testing, conducted by Statistics Canada's Questionnaire Design Resource Center (QDRC), was carried out, with respondents who were screened in based on representative criteria.
 Questions which worked well and others that needed clarification or redesign were highlighted.
 QDRC staff compiled a detailed report of the results along with their recommendations.
-All comments and feedback from qualitative testing were carefully considered and incorporated into the survey.
-Discussions on how changes would be implemented were taken in consultation with QDRC.
+All comments and feedback from qualitative testing were carefully considered and incorporated into the survey when possible.

 This is a sample survey with a cross-sectional design.

-The sample for the victimization survey in the territories was drawn from an area frame of dwellings which had been or were still in the Labour Force Survey (LFS).
-However, the GSS is not an LFS supplement per say as the applications (LFS and GSS) were separate.
-The field sample size was approximately 3,600 households across the three territories.
-The number of respondents was 2,040 resulting in a 58.7% response rate.
+The sample in the territories was drawn from an area frame of dwellings which had been or were still in the Labour Force Survey (LFS).

 Responding to this survey is voluntary.

 For respondents in the provinces data are collected either through an electronic questionnaire or through CATI (computer assisted telephone interviewing).
 No proxy reporting is allowed.
 The respondents have the choice between French and English.
 Interviews are approximately 45 minutes.

 In the territories, data are collected through an electronic questionnaire, telephone interviews or in-person interviews.